aclozanohuang/mtLMMreg/README.md

 ## Requirements

-This code was tested on Python 3.8.14.
+This code was tested on Python 3.8.5 using Jupyter notebook server 6.1.4.
 See requires.txt for all requirements

 ## Usage